CanonicalLtd/maas-docs/src/en/installconfig-rack.md

 interfaces using MAAS's DHCP server.
 This means that either they must be on the same subnet, or that DHCP packets are being specially routed between the machine's subnet and MAAS' DHCP server.

+## Traffic between the region controller and rack controllers

+- Each rack controller must be able to:
+  - Initiate TCP connections (for HTTP) to each region controller on port 80 or port 5240, the choice of which depends on the setting of the MAAS URL.
+  - Initiate TCP connections (for RPC) to each region controller between port 5250 and 5259 inclusive.
+This permits up to 10 `maas-regiond` processes on each region controller host.
+At present this is not configurable.

 ## Registration